phalcon/documentation/docs/encryption-security-jwt.md

 ## Issuing Tokens

 A Builder component ([Phalcon\Encryption\Security\JWT\Builder][security-jwt-builder]) is available, utilizing chained methods, and ready to be used to create JWT tokens.
 All you have to do is instantiate the Builder object, configure your token, and call `getToken()`.
-This will return a [Phalcon\Encryption\Security\Token\Token][security-jwt-token-token] object which contains all the necessary information for your token.
+This will return a [Phalcon\Encryption\Security\JWT\Token\Token][security-jwt-token-token] object which contains all the necessary information for your token.
 When instantiating the builder component, you have to supply the signer class.
 In the example below we use the [Phalcon\Encryption\Security\JWT\Signer\Hmac][security-jwt-signer-hmac] signer.

 All setters in this component are chainable.